 Nano Labs Announces Fourth Quarter 2022 Financial Results

-/EIN News/ -- HANGZHOU, China, March 14, 2023 (GLOBE NEWSWIRE) -- Nano Labs Ltd (Nasdaq: NA) (“we,” the “Company” or “Nano Labs”), a leading fabless integrated circuit design company and product solution provider in China, today announced its unaudited financial results as of December 31, 2022 and for the three months ended December 31, 2022.
+HANGZHOU, China, March 14, 2023 (GLOBE NEWSWIRE) -- Nano Labs Ltd NA ("we," the "Company" or "Nano Labs"), a leading fabless integrated circuit design company and product solution provider in China, today announced its unaudited financial results as of December 31, 2022 and for the three months ended December 31, 2022.

 Fourth Quarter 2022 Financial Highlights